stabilityprotocol/docs/docs/developers/ATM/token_gating.md

           = 0.00012 USDC.
 ```

-In Stability’s current implementation, `baseFee + priorityFee` is effectively constant, since the chain doesn’t update a base fee per block as Ethereum does.
+In STABILITY’s current implementation, `baseFee + priorityFee` is effectively constant, since the chain doesn’t update a base fee per block as Ethereum does.
 This means the conversion rate often directly determines the fee level.
 The `Conversion Rate Manager` returns a pair of values (numerator/denominator or similar) that the runtime uses to compute the multiplier for the token​.
 The protocol then charges the fee in the token by transferring tokens from the user to the validator upon transaction inclusion.

 ### Fee Distribution and BSR